KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ## 1. Scope

 This document specifies the methods for an application to:
-* support self-issued identifiers in an OpenID Connect environment
+* support self-issued identifiers in an OpenID Connect environment, section 7 of the [OIDC].
 * enable a strong identifier that can survive changes to current authentication methods.
 * format tokens that are bound to the issuer and recipient.
 (It does not support bearer tokens)